Divorced at Midyear? Here's How to Handle Your Taxes

 Who Can Claim Children as Dependents After a Divorce?

 This is a tricky one.
-But typically, the parent with custody of a child will be able to claim the child on their tax return.
-If you and your spouse opt for joint custody but not aren’t filing using an MFJ status, you’ll need to work out between you which parent can claim the dependent on their return.
+But typically, the parent with custody of a child can claim the child on their tax return.
+If you and your spouse opt for joint custody but aren’t filing using an MFJ status, you’ll need to work out between you which parent can claim the dependent on their return.

 If the two of you can't agree, the IRS has tie-breaker rules that dictate which one of you can claim your kids as dependents on your return.